jesshohohoho/learnyloopy/UserGuide.md

 <a id="Comment-a-Post"></a>
 ### ***💬 Comment a Post***

-- To comment a post, click the entire cell of the comment, and it will be directed to the comment section.
+- To comment a post, click the entire cell of the post, and it will be redirected to the comment section.
 The number of comments are shown beside the comment icon.

 <table>
   <tr>